bewards/Sitecore-Nextjs-XM-Starter/README.md

 # DemoSite - Sitecore Next.js Starter Kit

-## About this Solution
+## About this Project

-This solution is designed to be used as a Boilerplate starter for the DemoSite, with root technology consisting of the following high-level features:
+This project is designed to be used as a Boilerplate starter for the DemoSite, with root technology consisting of the following high-level features:

 - Sitecore Helix Publishing Pipeline
 - Sitecore Helix Principles